pallgeuer/novic/README.md

 ### Download Classification Datasets

-You can download and configure a few classification benchmark datasets in order to test the embedders and models (compact instructions to download various further classification benchmark datasets can be found [here](https://github.com/pallgeuer/ReLish/blob/392de1cfbf346131ab1fc47a01eb620505ccc1af/benchmark/commands.txt#L118) under the heading `CLASSIFICATION DATASETS`):
+You can download and configure a few classification benchmark datasets in order to test the embedders and models (compact instructions to download various further classification benchmark datasets can be found [here](https://github.com/pallgeuer/model_testbed#download-datasets)):
 ```bash
 # Specify where the datasets will be downloaded to
 DATASETS=/path/to/datasets/dir  # <-- This folder should exist and will be the location of the downloaded datasets, e.g. "$NOVIC/datasets" or ~/Datasets